Resources and Links

 Have questions about this program?
 Contact Conni Castille, the Director of Moving Image Arts, or Assistant Professor Virgile Beddok.

-See what careers you can land with an English major.
+See what careers you can land with a Moving Image Arts major.

 Our department does amazing things.
 Check out recent news!